MicrosoftDocs/VBA-Docs/api/Access.Image.LayoutID.md

 # Image.LayoutID property (Access)

-Returns the unique identifier for the layout that contains the specified image.
+Returns the unique identifier for the layout that contains the specified image control.
 Read-only **Long**.

 ## Syntax